- We advise you to exercise normal safety precautions in Greece.

 Civil unrest/Political tension

 Australians are advised to avoid all protests and demonstrations as they may turn violent.
-Areas in Athens that have mainly been affected by demonstrations and riots include Syntagma Square, Monastiraki (tourist area) and Omonia.
+Areas in Athens that have been affected by demonstrations and riots include Syntagma Square, Monastiraki (tourist area) and Omonia.

 Crime, including pickpocketing and bag snatching occurs in tourist areas and on public transport.
 Australians should exercise particular caution around tourist attractions in central Athens and the islands.